YashBoda/Airline-complaint-category-tagging/README.md

 # Airline-complaint-category-tagging and sentiment analysis

-A deep learning project that classifies airline reviews into sentiment and category labels using BERT and GPU acceleration, reducing computational time by 93.33%.The project also includes web scraping to gather airline review data and a Flask web app for visualization.
+A deep learning project that classifies airline reviews into sentiment and category labels using BERT and GPU acceleration, reducing computational time by 93.33%.The project also includes web scraping to gather airline review data.

 📌 Features